 For the synchronization within next generation, we are generally fine with the comments, but we do not understand why we should discuss at such level of details, without any WG discussion on “variety of services and operations” … A generic statement like “The network synchronization within next generation radio network should be at least equivalent to LTE Advance Pro” could be enough.

-- The network synchronization within next generation radio network may be required
+- The network synchronization within next generation radio network should be at least equivalent to LTE Advance Pro

 For the relation with the CN, after further check and last eDRX discussion, we believe that the synchronization between core network entity and the next generation radio network entity should not be precluded.
 There is no need for additional requirements related to core network.